 Summary: At the 18 October 2022 Oystermen's Workshop, the Apalachicola Bay System Initiative (ABSI) Community Advisory Board (CAB) conducted the first in a series of Community Workshops planned for Phases IV and V of the ABSI project.
 The Oystermen's Workshop was convened for the purpose of seeking their feedback on restoration experiments and projects and on a variety of possible management scenarios for modeling using the Fisheries (Socioecological) Model developed by Ed Camp of the University of Florida.
 The Workshop was conducted at the Apalachicola National Estuarine Research Reserve for invited oystermen, and virtually for all other participants.
-During the Workshop the oystermen: were provided an overview of the Project Workplan and Schedule; received an update and provided feedback on ABSI restoration experiments; received an update and provided feedback and input on a suite of possible management scenarios for modeling.
+During the Workshop the oystermen: were provided an overview of the Project Workplan and Schedule; received an update and provided feedback on ABSI restoration experiments; received an update and provided feedback on the FWC NFWF funded restoration project; and received an overview and provided feedback and input on a suite of possible management scenarios for modeling.

-Oystermen: Jonny Chambers, Ronnie Gilbert, Abe Harstfield, Shannon Hartsfield, Brett Lolley, Matt Polous, and Wayne Williams.
+Oystermen: Jonny Chambers, Ronnie Gilbert, Abe Harstfield, Shannon Hartsfield\, Brett Lolley, Matt Polous, and Wayne Williams.

-ABSI Representation: Sandra Brooke, ABSI Principal Investigator; Maddie Mahood and Jared Fuqua ABSI Outreach and Education, Anita Grove, Apalachicola City Commission, Joel Trexler, ABSI Principal Co-Investigator and Director of FSUCML, and W. Ross Ellington, ABSI Partner Facilitated Solutions, LLC: Jeff Blair
+ABSI Representation: Sandra Brooke, ABSI Principal Investigator; Maddie Mahood and Jared Fuqua ABSI Outreach and Education, Anita Grove\, Apalachicola City Commission, Joel Trexler, ABSI Principal Co-Investigator and Director of FSUCML, and W. Ross Ellington, ABSI Partner Facilitated Solutions, LLC: Jeff Blair